enewe101/cluster-func/README.md

 $ cluf my_script.py --target=my_func --args=my_iterable --processes=12	# short options -t, -a, -p
 ```

-If `args` yields a tuple, its contents will be unpacked and used as positional
+If `args` yields a tuple, its contents will be unpacked and interpreted as the
-arguments.
-Single-argument invocations need not be packed into a 1-tuple
+positional arguments for one invocation of the target function.
+If you need
-(unless that argument is itself a tuple).
-Separate invocations can use different
+greater control, for example, to provide keyword arguments, see
-numbers of arguments.
+"Arguments iterable"

 `args` can also be a callable that *returns* an iterable (including a generator),
 which is often more convenient.